CharlesCarley/FileTools/Documentation/FileStructure.md

    2. [Chunk Header](#chunk-header)
    3. [Reserved Codes](#reserved-codes)

 The file format is a simple chunk based format.
-It is comprised of a 12-byte file header followed by any number of chunks.
-The last chunk should be a blank chunk header with the ENDB code.
+It consists of a 12-byte file header followed by any number of chunks.
+The last header should be an empty chunk with the ENDB code.

 ## File Header

-The file header is the first 12 bytes of the file.
-It is used to determine the file type, the platform it was saved in and the API version.
+The file header determines the file type, the architecture of the saving platform, and the API version.

 | Bytes  | Data Type | Description                                                               |
 | :----: | --------- | :------------------------------------------------------------------------ |